 Hello, my name is Mark Prestriedge.

 I have had the privilege of being a Chaplain with Providence for nearly 6 years.
-I serve two campuses: Village Woods in Crete and Park Place of St. John in Indiana.

 I was raised in the Miami, Florida area.
 My parents were strong atheists, and therefore, so was I. Later as a science major, I began to question the scientific data I was being taught.
 Because of my education, I was also very familiar with how our planet and universe was organized and functioned.
 I also began to realize that as humans, while we share many things with the animal life around us, we are immensely distinct.
 All of this led me to question how all of this could have come together to work so incredibly well by the astronomical odds of the material evolution I had believed.
 Perhaps there was a god after all?
 If so, could you know him?

 This took me on a three-year journey to study religions and visit churches and temples and listen to religious teachers, preachers, and scholars.
 I would go out in my backyard at night and shake my fist into the starry night and shout, “God, if you exist, I dare you to show yourself to me!”
 One night while watching a Billy Graham crusade alone, I had a miniature Paul-at-the-gates of Damascus experience.
 Suddenly, I knew God existed, that I was a sinner, and that Jesus died for me.
 I knew I needed to commit myself to Him as Lord and Savior.
 I got down on my knees, confessing my selfishness and unbelief, and committing myself to Christ.
 It was a supernatural and emotional experience, but when I stood up, I knew I was a different person, even though I did not understand what had happened at the time.